HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 The structures shown are families.
 Professional and godparenthood links can be toggled using the button in the bottom right corner

+The initial view is "outside of time".
+But that changes if you select a specific year on the slider to the right, as the graph updates to show the valid information at that point in time.
+People who have passed away, or who have not been born yet fade, relationships that have not yet happened or are no longer true also fade out

 ### What can you do with the graph?

 * Toggle the relationship buttons on the bottom right to view other co-existing links